HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

 but run it two or three times after a change, and it's good enough to show gain or loss.

-At this point, I had written it with a stack, a `switch` and some lists and it was working, running both parts in ~1.1 seconds.
+At this point, I had written it with a stack, a `switch` and some lists and it was working, running over an input of ~17,000 numbers, getting results for both puzzle parts in ~1.1 seconds.

 After spending a while tweaking, I got it down to ~205ms.